Faqs

 The easiest way to request a sample is to visit a Sammy’s Designer Flooring showroom.
 We represent some of the most reputable flooring manufacturers in the world and our knowledgeable Sales and Design consultants will be here to assist you to browse our catalogues and find the flooring styles and colours that speak to you.
 Need a sample?
 No problem.
 We will be happy to provide you with colour swatches that you can take home.

 Alternatively, you can schedule an in-house consultation and meet with one of our Sales and Design consultants.
 We will be glad to speak with you about your requirements and take exact measurements of your space.
 We will also be happy to show you samples and explain the attributes of each product and answer any questions that you may have.
-Last but not least, we will provide you with a quote for your project and let you know whether purchase of any ancillary products will be required.
+Last but not least, we will provide you with a quote for your project and let you know whether purchase of any ancillary products might be required.

 Installation time varies depending on a number of factors, including: 1.
 Product availability (most products are readily available in stock but some custom options may have to be ordered) 2.
 Size of the project (number and size of the rooms), 3.
 Removal of existing flooring, 4.
 Condition of the subflooring (uneven floors may take longer to complete).
 Please keep in mind that disposal of current flooring and removal of furniture pieces and obstacles is required prior to installation.

-Depending on the flooring product that you order, it may be necessary to remove moldings and reattach them after installation of your new floors.
+Also, depending on the flooring product that you order, it may be necessary to remove moldings and reattach them after installation of your new floors.
 Please keep in mind that some moldings (particularly quarter rounds) are very fragile and may break.
 Scratches or nicks to baseboards are also a common risk.
 In these rare cases, it will be your responsibility to replace them.

 Our team of expert installers will provide the installation equipment and muscle power.
 All you need to supply, is access to an electricity outlet so that they are able to operate their electrical tools.
 In order to minimize dust and noise production, they will typically work on areas such as porches or a garage which they may use to store their equipment overnight.
 It is also your responsibility to provide an adequate supply of fresh air during installation of your new floors.